-- (1) The central bank may require a payment service provider, an operator or a participant to furnish, at such time and in such manner as it may determine, such information and data as it may require for the proper discharge of its functions and responsibilities under this Act. - (2) Where a payment service provider, an operator or a participant is required to furnish information and data under subsection (1), the payment service provider, operator or participant shall comply with the requirement in a timely manner. - (3) Every payment service provider, operator or participant shall participate or become a member of any system or closed user group specified by the central bank for the automatic collection of data or statistics. - (4) The central bank may appoint one or more of its officers or any other qualified person to examine the accounts, books, records and other documents of any payment service provider, operator or participant, whether they are in written form or are kept on microfilm, magnetic tape or any other form of mechanical or electronic data retrieval mechanism, to assess whether the payment service provider, operator or participant is complying with this Act and with any directives, instructions and guidelines issued by the central bank. - (5) Where a payment service provider, an operator or a participant - (a) fails to comply with this section; - (b) for the purposes of this section - the central bank may impose on it an administrative penalty not exceeding 50,000 rupees for each day on which such breach occurs and the penalty may be recovered by deduction from any balance which the payment service provider, operator or participant maintains with, or money owed to, the central bank, as if it were a civil debt.
+- (1) The central bank may require a payment service provider, an operator or a participant to furnish, at such time and in such manner as it may determine, such information and data as it may require for the proper discharge of its functions and responsibilities under this Act. - (2) Where a payment service provider, an operator or a participant is required to furnish information and data under subsection (1), the payment service provider, operator or participant shall comply with the requirement in a timely manner. - (3) Every payment service provider, operator or participant shall participate or become a member of any system or closed user group specified by the central bank for the automatic collection of data or statistics. - (4) The central bank may appoint one or more of its officers or any other qualified person to examine the accounts, books, records and other documents of any payment service provider, operator or participant, whether they are in written form or are kept on microfilm, magnetic tape or any other form of mechanical or electronic data retrieval mechanism, to assess whether the payment service provider, operator or participant is complying with this Act and with any directives, instructions and guidelines issued by the central bank. - (5) Where a payment service provider, an operator or a participant - (a) fails to comply with this section; - (b) for the purposes of this section - (i) knowingly furnishes information which is false or misleading in any material particular; or - (ii) willfully or recklessly withholds any material information, the central bank may impose on it an administrative penalty not exceeding 50,000 rupees for each day on which such breach occurs and the penalty may be recovered by deduction from any balance which the payment service provider, operator or participant maintains with, or money owed to, the central bank, as if it were a civil debt.